-Here are some of the top Jacksonville schools offering training, including ONLC Training Centers (88 courses), Certstaffix Training (68 courses), and New Horizons (43 courses).
+Here are some of the top Jacksonville schools offering training, including Certstaffix Training (68 courses), New Horizons (43 courses), and iD Tech (3 courses).

 Jax Code Academy provides an intensive 12-week, full-time coding boot camp with a 3-month internship in Jacksonville, Florida, and online.
 Jax Code Academy also offers a guaranteed job upon graduation.
 Students are taught many skills to secure competitive jobs including interview preparation.